junxit/us-congress-bills-114/metadata.md

 - 2016-03-17 — Introduced in Senate
 - 2016-03-17 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2016-04-06 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2016-04-18 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Alexander with an amendment in the nature of a substitute.
+Without written report.
+- 2016-04-18 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Alexander with an amendment in the nature of a substitute.
+Without written report.
+- 2016-04-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 428.